Meet the Team

-Anusha is a Scientist specialising in Immunology and Cardiovascular Disease.
-She holds a BSc and MRes in Biomedical Sciences, and a PhD in Vascular Immunology from Imperial College London, where she spent nine years researching atherosclerotic vascular disease, and published several peer-reviewed papers in world-leading cardiovascular journals.
+Anusha is a Lecturer in Human and Environmental Health Studies at Royal Holloway University of London.
+She holds a BSc and MRes in Biomedical Sciences, and a PhD in Vascular Immunology from Imperial College London, where she spent researched atherosclerotic vascular disease, and published several peer-reviewed papers in world-leading cardiovascular journals.
+Her current research interests focus on how environmental factors such as pollution, infectious disease and medicinal plants affect atherosclerosis and inflammation in the human body.
 She contributed to a report on Non-Communicable Diseases for the World Health Organization and the São Paulo Declaration on Planetary Health.
-She volunteered with the Foundation of Goodness, supporting school education, and coaching upcoming Table Tennis players using her experience as a former England under-11 champion.
-She is a member of the RSPB and Butterfly Conservation in the UK, and is passionate about Planetary Health, climate justice, Nature, and Conservation.
+She volunteers with the Foundation of Goodness, supporting school education, and coaching upcoming Table Tennis players using her experience as a former England under-11 champion.
+She is a member of the Royal Society for the Protection of Birds (RSPB) and Butterfly Conservation in the UK, and is passionate about Planetary Health, decolonizing knowledge, climate justice, Nature, and Conservation.
 She also enjoys wildlife photography and sustainable crafting such as crochet and sewing.

 Hugh Shirley is a medical student at Harvard Medical School in Boston, Massachusetts.
 He received a BS in Biochemistry from Northeastern University, where he led RAISE, a student research group dedicates to using chemistry and engineering to tackle planetary health issues, and was a founding member of NUGHI, a group that organizes global health conferences to create opportunities for collaboration and learning between students and global health experts from around the world.
 He is a Research Associate at the African Center for Community Engagement in Health (ACCIH) and is on the advisory board for the NEU Africa Global Initiative.
 Hugh is passionate about climate change and its impacts on health impacts on global populations.